whirlxd/browserbuddy/README.md

-# Snowy Browser Extension
+# Wacky Extension

-Snowy is a super minimalist, basic Chrome/Firefox browser extension that adds winter flair to every website.
+The wackiest extension known to man!